maximemoreillon/helm-repository/README.md

-# User manager (Neo4J)
+# Face recognition FastAPI

-A Helm chart to deploy the user management and authentication microservice (Neo4j version)
+A Helm chart to release the face-recognition service